klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-`caver.wallet.add` or `caver.wallet.newKeyring` returns a Keyring instance added to caver.wallet.
+`caver.wallet.add` or `caver.wallet.newKeyring` returns a Keyring instance after adding it to `caver.wallet`.

 ## Sending a Transaction <a id="sending-a-transaction"></a>

-This section will show you how to send a KLAY using caver-js on the Baobab network.
+This section will show you how to send KLAY using caver-js on the Baobab network.

 ### Getting KLAY via Baobab Faucet <a id="getting-klay-via-baobab-faucet"></a>